 Post Vasectomy Pain Syndrome (Post Vasectomy Testicular Pain)

-Testicular pain after a vasectomy, known as post vasectomy pain syndrome, is a relatively common problem which can have a major impact upon quality of life.
+Testicular pain after a vasectomy, known as post vasectomy pain syndrome, is a relatively common problem which can have a major impact on quality of life.

 What are the symptoms of post vasectomy testicular pain?

 Symptoms are pain or dull ache in the epididymides (the glandular tube the top and side of each testicle), discomfort with sexual intercourse or after vigorous activity, and pain during or after ejaculation.
 This pain can develop shortly after a vasectomy or many years after the procedure.
 It is sometimes described as a sharp, stabbing pain or for others, experienced as a throbbing pain and discomfort.
 Men report different degrees of pain – for some it is sporadic, developing after sex or sporting activities for example and for others it is more continuous and debilitating.